-[ANCE:] Uses the ANCE [GI04] method to calculate the Mean and Gaussian curvature, using the vertex location and the re-sampled points of the ring as input.
+[ANCE:] Uses the ANCE [16] method to calculate the Mean and Gaussian curvature, using the vertex location and the re-sampled points of the ring as input.

 [FIT:] Fit a degree two polynomial to all of the surface points inside the ring, plus the resampled ring points, weighted by distance.
 Calculate the Mean and Gaussian curvature from the polynomial.
-We use Desbrun's' [DMA02] approach to parameterize the surface.
+We use Desbrun's'[8] approach to parameterize the surface.

-Iterative operator descriptors:
+3.1.3 Iterative operator descriptors:

 [MOV] Movement.
-The distance of the vertex from its original position after applying Laplacian smoothing [DMSB99] three times for each ring.
+The distance of the vertex from its original position after applying Laplacian smoothing [9] three times for each ring.

-[HEAT] Heat diffusion [SOG09].
+[HEAT] Heat diffusion [32].

-Taking into account the different ways of sampling the rings, we have $8 + 2 \times 5 + 5 \times 9 + 1 = 67$ descriptors (we throw in a descriptor which is all of the curvature metrics plus SDF sampled at the vertex).
+Taking into account the different ways of sampling the rings, we have $8+2 \times 5+5 \times 9+1 = 67$ descriptors (we include a descriptor which is all of the curvature metrics plus SDF sampled at the vertex).

-3.2.
-Coordinate systems, normalization, and reduction
+3.2 Coordinate systems, normalization, and reduction

-Naively comparing the resulting d vectors using an L^n norm has problems.
-First, the distribution of values may not be linear, or even purely exponential (see Figure 1c,d).
+Naively comparing the raw descriptors described above using an $L^n$ norm has problems.
+First, the distribution of values may not be linear, or even purely exponential (see Figure 2c,d).
 This means that a delta difference of, eg, 0.5 may mean nearly identical for vectors with values at the extremes, but not at all the same for vectors with values at the center.
-Scaling by the length of d can help some, but does not really address the problem.
+Scaling by the length of dcan help some, but does not really address the problem.
+Also, the vectors themselves may not be uniformly distributed.
+We us a combination of dimension reduction and normalization to address these problems.

-After computing the raw values we perform a coordinate system transformation by applying Principal Components Analysis (PCA) or Multi-dimentional Scaling (MDS) as appropriate to all descriptor values.
-This has an added advantage that the first eigenvector carries the bulk of the information (see Figure 1, bottom right).
+Dimension reduction: After computing the raw values we perform a coordinate system transformation by applying Principal Components Analysis (PCA) or Multidimentional Scaling (MDS) as appropriate to all descriptor values.
+This has an added advantage that the first eigenvector carries the bulk of the information (see Figure 2, bottom right).
 In this new coordinate system we apply an ad-hoc normalization to map the values in each dimension to the range [0, 1].
-For the comparison studies we keep all of the dimensions.
+For studies one and two (Sec.
+4 and 5) we keep all of the dimensions.
 In practice, we have empirically determined that we can drop the remaining coefficients when the Eigenvalues drop below 10% of the first one without much loss.
 This happens around the 3rd - 10th coordinate, depending on the original dimensionality of the data (MMS - 5, DIST - 7, HIST - 10, all others 3).
+We used the reduced dimensionality data for study three (Sec.
+6).

 We use PCA for all but the Average and Standard Deviation sample method.
 For this one, the correct comparison method is the Kullback-Leibler Divergence (KLD).
-We compute a distance matrix using KLD, then apply multidimensional scaling (MDS) to that matrix.
+We compute a distance matrix using KLD, then apply multi-dimensional scaling (MDS) to that matrix.
 Because the KLD is expensive to compute, in practice we apply MDS to a $5R \times 5R$ matrix.
-We select the 5R vectors by adding in the vector that is furthest from any of the vectors currently selected.
+We select the 5Rvectors by adding in the vector that is furthest from any of the vectors currently selected.